baijuxavior/KodiLauncher/README.md

-XBMC-Launcher
+KodiLauncher
 =============

-XBMCLauncher - All in One Tool for XBMC to Change Shell, Set Focus and more
+KodiLauncher - All in One Tool for Kodi to Change Shell, Set Focus and more